Ivan9485/Ivan9485/README.md

-- 👋 Hi, I’m @Ivan9485
+- 👋 Hi, I’m Pascual or @Ivan9485.
+I'm an aeronautical engineer| web developer
-- 👀 I’m interested in becoming a software developer...
+- 👀 I’m interested in self-teaching and expanding my knowledge
-- 🌱 I’m currently learning JavaScript...
+- 🌱 I’m currently mastering NextJS and NodeJS...
-- 💞️ I’m looking to know what github is for
-- 📫 How to reach me, send dm.
+- 📫 I love working on projects and looking for collaborations, feel free to send dm ;)

 <!---
 Ivan9485/Ivan9485 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.